-The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824 1220; (301) 652-AOTA; aota.org.
-The program is approved by the New York State Education Department.
-Graduates of the master's degree program are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification of Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an occupational therapist registered (OTR).
-Most states also require licensure in order to practice; however, eligibility for state licenses is usually based on the results of the NBCOT examination as well as on other requirements.
+The combined Bachelor of Science in Life Sciences/Master of Science in Occupational Therapy is a 5.5-year program, which includes three years of pre-professional courses and a 2.5-year professional phase.
+The Master of Science in Occupational Therapy program provides entry-level professional education in the field of study.
+The program is accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association, 4720 Montgomery Lane, P.O.
+Box 31220, Bethesda, MD 20824 1220, 301.652.2682, aota.org.
+It is also approved by the New York State Education Department.
+Graduates of the master's degree program are eligible to take the national certification exam for occupational therapists administered by the National Board for Certification of Occupational Therapy.
+After successful completion of the exam, Individuals become OTRs, occupational therapists registered.
+Most states also require licensure to practice; however, eligibility for state licenses is usually based on exam results and other requirements.

-Students in this option who are not accepted into the professional phase of the occupational therapy program must complete the requirements for any undergraduate major in order to receive a baccalaureate degree.
+Students in this track not accepted into the professional phase of the occupational therapy program must complete requirements for another undergraduate major to receive a baccalaureate degree.